slyyy81/assignment/README.md

 If successful, you should see the server appear under your Machines in the Tailscale Admin Console with an SSH tag.

-When you SSH to the host, you will be prompted to visit a URL to login to Tailscale to approve the
+When you SSH to the host for the first time, you will be prompted to visit a URL to login to Tailscale to approve the connection.

 # 2. Deploy Tailscale subnet router in a Docker environment via Portainer